Xbox One To Gain Command And Control Of The DVR

 For now, the Xbox One still lacks direct access to set-top-based VOD services, though several MVPDs and programmers have developed or are developing authenticated TV Everywhere apps for the new console that provide access to large on-demand libraries.

 Also this week, Microsoft is enabling the HDMI-connected TV viewing capability for the Xbox One in Europe and Canada, a feature that previously was limited to Xbox One users in the U.S.

 Among other new features, Microsoft also added a ‘rent once, play anywhere” capability to Xbox Video, its electronic sell-through service.
 Starting this week, Xbox Video who buy or rent a movie from the service can begin to watch it on one screen and resume it on another, if it’s being fed by the Xbox One, Xbox 360, Windows 8 devices, or at XboxVideo.com.

 Microsoft has launched Xbox One in several markets, including the U.S., the U.K., Canada, France, Italy, Spain and Germany, and has sold more than 3.9 million units so far.

-In other Xbox-related news this week, new Microsoft CEO Satya Nadella on Monday announced that Phil Spencer is heading up all things Xbox, combining the Xbox and Xbox Live development teams with the contend side of the house.
-In his new role as Head of Xbox, Spencer is heading up the Xbox, Xbox Live, Xbox Music and Xbox Video teams, and Microsoft Studios.
+In other Xbox-related news this week, new Microsoft CEO Satya Nadella on Monday announce (opens in new tab)d that Phil Spencer is heading up all things Xbox, combining the Xbox and Xbox Live development teams with the contend side of the house.
+In his new role as Head of Xbox, Spencer is heading up the Xbox, Xbox Live, Xbox Music and Xbox Video teams, and Microsoft Studios

 The smarter way to stay on top of the multichannel video marketplace.
 Sign up below.